olin/studentgovernment/CONTRIBUTING.md

 - Bylaw Amendments: [Student Government By-Laws>Passed Amendments](https://github.com/olin/studentgovernment#passed-amendments)
 - Student Government Constitution: [Student Government Constitution Constitution>Passed Amendments](https://github.com/olin/studentgovernment#student-government-constitution).

-### Referring to Positions

-Student Government positions should be referred to as follows:

-- the President
-- the Vice President for Finance
-- the Vice President of Communications

 ## Versioning the Governing Documents

 After approving amendments in a session of student government and merging the